Flow-based Conformal Prediction for Multi-dimensional Time Series: Experiments

-We evaluated FCP and baselines on three real-world time series datasets: wind, traffic, and solar datasets.
-For the wind and traffic datasets, we randomly selected $d_y \in \{ 2, 4, 8\}$ locations to construct five sequences of $d_y$-dimensional time series.
+We evaluate FCP and baselines on three real-world time series datasets: wind, traffic, and solar datasets.
+Additional details on the datasets are provided in Appendix~\ref{appendix:dataset_details}.
+For the wind and traffic datasets, we randomly select $d_y \in \{ 2, 4, 8\}$ locations to construct five sequences of $d_y$-dimensional time series.
 For the solar dataset, we use $d_y \in \{ 2, 4\}$ and similarly construct five sequences.
-Additional dataset details are provided in Appendix~\ref{appendix:dataset_details}.
 Base predictor $\hat{f}$ is required to provide a point prediction $\hat{y}$.
-We used two types of base predictors for each dataset: (1) leave-one-out (LOO) bootstrap ensemble of 15 multivariate linear regressors, and (2) recurrent neural network (RNN) with long short-term memory (LSTM) units~\cite{hochreiter1997long}.
-Since the RNN base predictor requires part of the sequence for training, whereas the LOO bootstrap predictor can leverage the full sequence, the effective sequence length available for evaluation varies by predictor.
-Each base predictor was trained independently for every sequence.
+We use two types of base predictors: (1) leave-one-out (LOO) bootstrap ensemble of 15 multivariate linear regressors, and (2) recurrent neural network (RNN) with long short-term memory (LSTM) units~\citep{hochreiter1997long}.
+Since the RNN base predictor requires part of the sequence for training, whereas the LOO bootstrap predictor can leverage the full sequence, the effective sequence length available for evaluation varies by base predictor.
+The base predictor is trained independently for each of the five constructed sequences.
 For the RNN base predictor, the first 50\% of each sequence was allocated for training, and predictions were made for the remaining 50\%, which served as the evaluation sequence.
 Within this evaluation sequence, the first 80\% was used as a training set, and the final 20\% was evenly divided into validation and test sets.
 Since FCP does not require a calibration set to construct prediction sets, the validation set was used for model selection during training.
 To ensure fair evaluation in terms of data utilization, we combined the training and validation sets into a single calibration set for methods that require a calibration set.
-The specific data utilization scheme for each baseline is detailed Appendix~\ref{appendix:implementation_details}.

 \paragraph{Evaluation metrics.}